MaterializeInc/demos/dbt-get-started/README.md

 CREATE CLUSTER auction_house REPLICAS (xsmall_replica (SIZE = 'xsmall'));
 ```

-Notice that the `auction_house` cluster you just created is configured as the default cluster in the dbt project configuration (`profiles.yml`).
+Notice that the `auction_house` cluster you just created is configured as the default cluster in the connection configuration (`profiles.yml`).
 This means that dbt will run all models against this cluster (though you can override the default in the model configuration using the [`cluster` option](https://materialize.com/docs/integrations/dbt/#clusters)).

 ## dbt